axelor/axelor-mobile/docs/doc/en/Outil/Gestions_de_camera.md

 There are already two components that use the camera:

 - **UploadFileInput**: allows the user to select an image from the phone's storage or to take a photo.
 This photo can then be transformed into a MetaFile or remain in base64 format.
-- **CameraPhoto**: offers the possibility of opening the camera at the click of a button, then taking a photo.
+- **CameraButton**: offers the possibility of opening the camera at the click of a button, then taking a photo.
 This photo can be returned as a MetaFile or in base64 format, depending on the component's configuration.

 ## Recovering information from a scan